alexander-klokov/image-convolution/README.md

 ### Additional metrics
 - The metric *Average L2 Active Cycles* droped by -30.85% indicating a significant performance improvement.
 It means that the new kernel is spending over 30% less time waiting for or actively using the L2 cache.
 - The _registers_ usage dropped from 36 to 29.
 This reduction significantly increases the GPU's ability to hide latency by allowing more threads to run concurrently.

+## Kernel 4b: Input Padding with Optimal Launch Parameters

+After applying the input image padding, I figured out that my theoretical occupancy was 66.7%.
+That was caused by the 32x32 block size, which is equal to 1024 threads, so each block contains _1024 / 32 = 32_ warps.
+My RTX 4060 SM can support a maximum of 48 warps.
+That means each block could use only two-thirds of the available warps, and only one block could be allocated per SM.

+After transitioning to a 32x16 block size, I was operating 512 threads.
+That translated to _512 / 32 = 16_ warps.
+This allowed me to launch three blocks simultaneously and use the full capacity of my card.

+The kernel was performing near the theoretical peak for both compute and memory operations:

+- **Compute Throughput (%): 99.57**
+- **Memory Throughput (%): 99.57**
+- **Duration (ms): 47.55**

+with the following launch parameters:

+- **Grid Size: (126, 189, 1)**
+- **Block Size: (32, 16, 1)**
+- **Registers (register/thread): 29**

+Interestingly, after this optimization, I'm getting the "L2 Sliced Workload Imbalance" warning again.

 ## Conclusions